chnm/crdh-jekyll/_pages/conference/index.md

 <div class="callout">
 <h4>Registration</h4>
 <p>
 The next Current Research in Digital History will be held on March 9, 2019 at George Mason University in Arlington, VA.
-See the <a href="/cfp/">current CFP</a>.
+See the <a href="/conference/2019">program for the 2019 conference</a>.
 Registration is $40 for faculty or employed scholars and $20 for graduate students or unemployed scholars.
-Registration is waived for commentators and roundtable participants. <strong>Registration will open closer to the conference date.</strong>
+Registration is waived for commentators and roundtable participants. <strong><a href="https://secure.touchnet.com/C20788_ustores/web/store_main.jsp?STOREID=23&SINGLESTORE=true">Please register for the 2019 conference.</a></strong>
 </p>
 </div>